-- The Draft Red Herring Prospectus has been filed with NSE and our Company has made an application to NSE for listing of its Equity Shares on the SME platform.
-NSE is the Designated Stock Exchange. - ➢ Our Company has entered into an agreement dated [●] with NSDL and agreement dated [●] with CDSL for dematerialization of its Equity Shares already issued and proposed to be issued. - The entire pre-Issue capital of our Company has shares fully paid-up Equity Shares and the Equity Shares proposed to be issued pursuant to this IPO will be fully paid-up. - > The entire Equity Shares held by the Promoters will be in dematerialized form. - Our Company has made firm arrangements of finance through verifiable means towards seventy-five per cent of the stated means of finance for funding from the issue proceeds, excluding the amount to be raised through the proposed public offer or through existing identifiable internal accruals - Not required as the object of Issue is working capital requirement, general corporate purpose and issue expenses, for details, please refer the chapter "Objects of the Issue" on page no. 94 of this Draft Red Herring Prospectus.
+- > The Prospectus has been filed with NSE and our Company has made an application to NSE for listing of its Equity Shares on the SME platform.
+NSE is the Designated Stock Exchange. - > Our Company has entered into an agreement dated May 05, 2017 with NSDL and agreement dated November 07, 2023with CDSL for dematerialization of its Equity Shares already issued and proposed to be issued. - > The entire pre-Issue capital of our Company has shares fully paid-up Equity Shares and the Equity Shares proposed to be issued pursuant to this IPO will be fully paid-up. - The entire Equity Shares held by the Promoters are in dematerialized form. - ➤ Our Company has made firm arrangements of finance through verifiable means towards seventy-five per cent of the stated means of finance for funding from the issue proceeds, excluding the amount to be raised through the proposed public offer or through existing identifiable internal accruals Not required as the object of Issue is working capital requirement, general corporate purpose and issue expenses, for details, please refer the chapter "Objects of the Issue" on page no. 103 of this Prospectus.